What is cancer pain?

 How to manage mild cancer pain?

-- Keep track of your pain levels.
-Write about any pain you feel.
+- Keep track of your pain levels using Ankr (myAnkr web portal or the Ankr app).
 It will help you describe the pain to your doctor or nurse.

 - Take the right amount of prescribed painkillers at the right time.
 Do not wait until your pain gets too bad.
 Waiting to take your medicine could make it take longer for the pain to go away.
 It may also increase the amount of medicine needed to lower pain.